Wi150n/GAME/README.md

 # JukeMasters
-##The following project is for the class CSC 3380 (Object-Oriented Design)
+##The following project is a game for the class CSC 3380 (Object-Oriented Design)

 ##Team members: